SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/eks-control-plane.md

 ## Log types

-Amazon EKS utilizes the following log types:
+The Amazon EKS - Control Plane app utilizes the following CloudWatch Logs:

 * **Kubernetes API server component logs (api)**.
 The cluster API server is the control plane component that exposes the Kubernetes API.
 * **Audit (audit)**.
 Kubernetes audit logs provide a record of the individual users, administrators, or system components that have affected your cluster.
 * **Authenticator (authenticator)**.
 Authenticator logs are unique to Amazon EKS.
 These logs represent the control plane component that Amazon EKS uses for Kubernetes [Role Based Access Control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) (RBAC) authentication using IAM credentials.